 The trace logs looked identical.
 Same input, same tools called, same sequence.
 Different outputs.

 The fix was trivial: sort results by deterministic key (document ID) before returning.
-The discovery process was not trivial — it required distributed tracing across four services and a week of log analysis.
+The discovery process was not trivial.
+It required distributed tracing across four services and a week of log analysis.

 The lesson: Non-determinism in tool outputs produces non-determinism in agent outputs.
 Every tool that queries a distributed system needs deterministic ordering.